Do You Know How to Breathe?

 Breathe More Deeply

 To breathe effectively, you need to breathe slowly and deeply through the nose.
 This is also known as diaphragm-, abdominal- or belly-breathing.
 The ideal rhythm is about six breaths per minute which probably means slowing down your breath a little.
-To achieve that slower rhythm, breathe in for a count of five and breathe out for five.
+Try breathing in to the count of five, and breathing out to the count of five.

 The Science of Breathing

-Your body is constantly monitoring oxygen levels and send signals to your brain which then tells you how often and how deeply to breathe.
+Your body is constantly monitoring oxygen levels and sending signals to your brain which then tells you how often and how deeply to breathe.

 If you sense danger or are being physically active, you start breathing more quickly.
 This activates the sympathetic nervous system (fight or flight) and makes the heart pump faster so it can deliver extra oxygen to your muscles.
 Faster breathing also stimulates the production of cortisol, which increases glucose in the blood stream.
 The extra oxygen and the glucose combine to give you a quick burst of energy so you can run!